-Use Form 8888 if you want us to directly deposit your tax refund to either two or three of your accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union).
-If you file Form 8888, you cannot choose to get any part of your refund as a check.
-You cannot request a deposit of your refund to an account that is not in your name (such as your tax preparer's own account).
+Use Form 8888 if you want us to directly deposit your tax refund into either two or three of your accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union) instead of sending you a check.
 An account can be a checking, savings, or other account such as an individual retirement arrangement (IRA) (see page 2 for more information on IRAs), health savings account (HSA), Archer MSA, or Coverdell education savings account (ESA).
-You cannot have your refund deposited into more than one account if you file Form 1040EZ-T, Request for Refund of Federal Telephone Excise Tax, or Form 8379, Injured Spouse Allocation.
+You cannot have your refund deposited into more than one account if you file Form 8379.

 Note.
-If you want your refund deposited to only one account, do not complete this form.
+If you want your refund deposited into only one account, do not complete this form.
 Instead, you can request a direct deposit of your refund on the tax return you are filing.